trapexit/mergerfs/mkdocs/docs/config/functions_categories_policies.md

 | mfs (most free space)                                           | Pick the branch with the most available free space.                                                                                                                             |
 | ff (first found)                                                | Given the order of the branches, as defined at mount time or configured at runtime, act on the first one found.                                                                 |
 | lfs (least free space)                                          | Pick the branch with the least available free space.                                                                                                                            |
+| lup (least used percent)                                        | Pick the branch with the least used
+percentage of space                                                                                                                         |
 | lus (least used space)                                          | Pick the branch with the least used space.                                                                                                                                      |
 | all                                                             | Search: For **mkdir**, **mknod**, and **symlink** it will apply to all branches. **create** works like **ff**.                                                                  |
 | msppfrd (most shared path, percentage free random distribution) | Like **eppfrd** but if it fails to find a branch it will try again with the parent directory.
 Continues this pattern till finding one.                                          |